gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

 ## Cloud IAP

-1. Make sure that you have `sample-app` exposed as Ingress
+1. Make sure that you have `sample-app` exposed as Ingress.

     ```shell
-    $ kubectl get ingress
+    kubectl get ingress
+    ```

+    ```
     NAME            HOSTS   ADDRESS          PORTS     AGE
     basic-ingress   *       35.244.247.163   80, 443   34m
     ```

-    Note external IP of the ingress - `35.244.247.163`
+    Remember the external IP of the ingress - `35.244.247.163`

 1. Cloud IAP requires that users connect using HTTPS protocol.
 So now you will generate self-signed TLS certificate and add it to the Ingress.

-    Generate self-signed certificate
+    Generate a self-signed certificate.

     ```shell
     openssl req \